typed-ember/glint/README.md

 ## Known Limitations

 As mentioned above, **Glint is not yet stable** and is still under active development.
-As such, there are currently several known limitations to be aware of:
+As such, there are currently several known limitations to be aware of.

 ### Environment Re-exports